bekencorp/bk_aidk/docs/bk7258/en/projects/beken_genie/index.rst

             - GPIO51 is responsible for detecting the charging status.
 When GPIO51 is high, there is an external power supply input; otherwise, there is none.
             - GPIO26 indicates whether the battery is charging.
 When GPIO26 is high, the battery is charging; when it is low, the battery is fully charged.
             - Note: This function requires confirming whether the R14 resistor is soldered on the hardware.
 If not, additional soldering is needed.
+            - The specific hardware information is subject to the schematic diagram of the project.
         - 5.To enable the charging management function, configure CONFIG_BAT_MONITOR=y.
 To enable the test cases for charging management, configure CONFIG_BATTERY_TEST=y.
         - 6.After enabling the battery test commands, battery information can be obtained using the battery command:
             - "battery init" initializes the battery monitoring task.